This post may contain affiliate links. Please read our disclosure policy.

-Happy 1st Gotcha Day, Oscar.
-We love you!
-We’re celebrating with your favorite Watermelon Dog Treats today.
+Happy 4th Gotcha Day, Oscar.
+We love you and we’re celebrating with your favorite Watermelon Dog Treats today.

-Several of you sent me recipes for your favorite homemade dog treats when Oscar first arrived.
-The most popular by far was blending fruit with a bit of yogurt to make dog popsicles.
+Several people sent me recipes for their favorite homemade dog treats when Oscar first arrived.
+The most popular treats by far were these watermelon dog treats – made simply by blending fruit with a bit of yogurt to make dog popsicles.

-This combination has become Oscar’s favorite treat.
+This combination has become Oscar’s favorite treat too.
 It cracks me up when he hovers near the freezer and peeks inside to see where the treats are.

 Watermelon Dog Treats